Bappi0212/bappi0212/README.md

 **Web Development** — Building interactive web platforms and admin dashboards using React, Next.js, TypeScript, and Vite.

+**API & Backend Integration** — Designing and consuming REST APIs with token-based auth, pagination, real-time updates, and multi-part uploads using Node.js and Laravel.

 **UI/UX Implementation** — Pixel-perfect layouts directly from Figma.
 I work with custom design systems, themed components, and adaptive widgets for both mobile and web.

-**API & Backend Integration** — REST APIs with token-based auth, pagination, real-time updates, and multi-part uploads.

 ---